nonowarn/lexically/README.md

 # Lexically

-Using the refinements mechanism, This gem allows you to mark methods with the visibility like `private`, but it's more like Java's or PHP's `private`. i.e. `lexically` defined class cannot be called from derived class.
+Using the refinements mechanism, This gem allows you to mark methods with the visibility like `private`, but it's more like Java's or PHP's `private`. i.e. `lexically` defines methods cannot be called from derived class.

 ## Installation